dotswg/dots-requirements/draft-ietf-dots-requirements.md

   mitigation request.

 SIG-010:
+: Network Address Translator Traversal: DOTS clients may be deployed behind a Network Address Translator (NAT), and need to communicate with DOTS servers through the NAT.
+DOTS protocols MUST therefore be capable of traversing NATs.

-: Network Address Translator Traversal: The DOTS protocol MUST operate over networks in which Network Address Translation (NAT) is deployed.
-If UDP is used as the transport for the DOTS signal channel, all considerations in "Middlebox Traversal Guidelines" in [RFC5405] apply to DOTS.
+: If UDP is used as the transport for the DOTS signal channel, all considerations in "Middlebox Traversal Guidelines" in [RFC5405] apply to DOTS.
   Regardless of transport, DOTS protocols MUST follow established best common practices (BCPs) for NAT traversal.

 Data Channel Requirements       {#data-channel-requirements}